JAlcocerT/JAlcocerT/content/blog/tinker-privacy-apps.md

 * It works cross-device (for real, including linux desktop + android).
 * Its OSS and allows direct import/export.
 * Allows (optional) to automatic sync via a proton account.

+> Im using mostly **2FAS** (which syncs codes via gdrive)

+>> But im giving a try to ProtonAuthenticator (Synced via protonmail + keeping backup codes handy, just in case)

+For business purpose, you can still keep your microsoft auth / Google 2fa

 ## Private AI